christophd/syndesis-qe/integration-tests/README.md

 ## Setup and preparations

 The integration tests in this repository use [JUnit](https://junit.org/), [Testcontainers](https://www.testcontainers.org/) and [Citrus](https://citrusframework.org/) as base frameworks.

-Each integration test prepares and starts a group of Docker containers as Testcontainers.
+The frameworks are automatically downloaded for you using Maven so you do not worry about having to download or install these tools.

-These containers represent Syndesis backend server functionality, Syndesis integration runtime and infrastructure components such as Postgres DB, Kafka or AMQ message brokers.
-In addition to that the tests prepares 3rd party services that get simulated with Citrus framework.
+Each integration test prepares and starts a group of Docker images as Testcontainers.
+Therefore you need [Docker](https://www.docker.com/) available on your host to run the tests.

-You need [Docker](https://www.docker.com/) available on your host to run the tests.
+The containers used in the integration test project represent Syndesis backend servers, Syndesis integration runtimes and infrastructure components such as Postgres DB, Kafka or AMQ message brokers.
+In addition to that the tests prepares simulated 3rd party services with the [Citrus](https://citrusframework.org/) framework.

 ## Test environment